 Your doctor may provide medications to help prevent nausea and pain and antibiotics to help prevent infection.

 The doctor or nurse may connect you to monitors that track your heart rate, blood pressure, oxygen level, and pulse.

 A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm to administer a sedative.
 This procedure may use moderate sedation.
 It does not require a breathing tube.
 However, some patients may require general anesthesia.

-An x-ray will be taken to check the placement of the tube.
+The doctor will take images to check the placement of the tube.
 The chest tube is kept in place with a suture or adhesive tape.
 A drainage system may be attached.
-The tube remains in place until x-rays show that the excess fluid or air has been drained from the chest and the lung is fully expanded.
+The tube remains in place until imaging shows that the excess fluid or air has been drained from the chest and the lung is fully expanded.
 This procedure is usually completed within 30 minutes.

 As fluid or air is removed, you will be asked to take deep breaths to help expand your lungs.
 Your lung capacity may also be tested using a spirometer, a device that measures how much and how fast you breathe air in and out.

 You may stay in the hospital until the chest tube is removed or you may return home with a portable drainage system and the chest tube in place.